 The uniform title was developed to help with this problem.
 If you want to know more, please see this tutorial on using preferred titles:

-A note on terminology: "sheet music" and "music score" are often used interchangeably, although "scores" can also be used to refer to sheet music that is bound together and contains multiple parts on one page (e.g., vocals and instrumentals all printed together).
-On this guide, I will primarily refer to "sheet music" as the more generic form.
+"Sheet music" and "music score" are often used interchangeably, although "scores" can also be used to refer to sheet music that is bound together and contains multiple parts on one page (e.g., vocals and instrumentals all printed together).
+This guide refers to "sheet music" as the more generic form.

 These databases also contain some digital sheet music/scores, but in addition to other document types.